wensolutions/demo-bar/readme.txt

 == Description ==

-This plugin helps add demo bar for displaying your different theme demos.
+This plugin helps to add demo bar for displaying your different theme demos.

 == Installation ==